wesley-petit/game-production-pipeline/docs/install-helix-swarm.md

     sudo docker pull perforce/helix-swarm && sudo docker pull greenbone/redis-server
     ```

-4. (Optional) If you install Nginx Proxy Manager, [add a new proxy host](install-nginx-proxy-manager.md#add-a-new-proxy-host) and use the forward port 80.
+4. (Optional) If you install Nginx Proxy Manager, [add a new proxy host](install-nginx-proxy-manager.md#add-a-new-proxy-host) and forward the port 80.
 You will also need to change the hostname and domainname of the docker-compose with your new subdomain (e.g swarm.example.com) to be accessible by both your Helix Core Server and your users.

 5. Deploy your container :